gedex/template-buku/README.md

 ## How To

 1. Clone this repo
-2. Edit `config.yaml` that satisfies your own needs
+2. Edit `config.yaml` that satisfies your own needs.
+   Chapters are ordered by sequences definition in `chapters`.
 3. Optionally edit html templates in `/templates`
 4. Start writing chapters in `/chapters`, see existing examples about file naming and content's structure.